misiektoja/lol_monitor/docs/tools.md

 python3 tools/lol_convert_csv_format.py input.csv [-o output.csv]
 ```

-Without `-o` the input file is overwritten.
+Without `-o` the input is replaced only after the complete output has been written.
+Any existing output is first copied to a uniquely named `.bak` file, whose path is printed.
+Failed reads or writes leave the destination intact.
+Current-format fields are preserved, including reordered columns.
+Files containing both legacy and current rows with a standard header are supported.
+Unsupported headers or row lengths identify what needs correction before any replacement.
 Values the old format did not record are filled with `N/A`.

 ## Match History Comparison Tool